Mycenaean Greece: Early Mycenaean period and Shaft Grave era (c. 1750–1400 BC)

 Meanwhile, new types of burials and more imposing ones have been unearthed, which display a great variety of luxurious objects.
 Among the various burial types, the shaft grave became the most common form of elite burial, a feature that gave the name to the early period of Mycenaean Greece.
 Among the Mycenaean elite, deceased men were usually laid to rest in gold masks and funerary armor, and women in gold crowns and clothes gleaming with gold ornaments.
 The royal shaft graves next to the acropolis of Mycenae, in particular the Grave Circles A and B, signified the elevation of a native Greek-speaking royal dynasty whose economic power depended on long-distance sea trade.

 During this period, the Mycenaean centers witnessed increased contact with the outside world, especially with the Cyclades and the Minoan centers on the island of Crete.
 Mycenaean presence appears to be also depicted in a fresco at Akrotiri, on Thera island, which possibly displays many warriors in boar's tusk helmets, a feature typical of Mycenaean warfare.
-In the early 15th century BC, commerce intensified with Mycenaean pottery reaching the western coast of Asia Minor, including Miletus and Troy, Cyprus, Lebanon, Palestine and Egypt.
+In the 16th and early 15th century BC, commerce intensified, with Mycenaean pottery having been found in the southern Italian islands of Lipari and Vivara, the western and southern coasts of Asia Minor (including Miletus, Troy, and Aulae), Agia Eirini in Cyprus, Tel Lachish and Tell el-Ajjul in Palestine, Byblos in Lebanon, and Saqqara and Gurob in Egypt.

+Early Mycenaean civilization from the Shaft Grave period generally showcases heavy influence from Minoan Crete in regards to e.g. art, infrastructure and symbols, while also maintaining some Helladic elements as well as some innovations, and some West Asian influences.
+A difference between Mycenaean and Minoan civilizations is complexity and monumentality; Mycenaean craftmanship and architecture are more simplified versions of Minoan ones, but are more monumental in size.
+Later phases of the Mycenaean civilization showcase more sophistication, eventually coming to surpass Minoan Crete after a few centuries.

 At the end of the Shaft Grave era, a new and more imposing type of elite burial emerged, the tholos: large circular burial chambers with high vaulted roofs and a straight entry passage lined with stone.

 Koine era or Palatial Bronze Age (c.
-1400 BC–1200 BC)
+1400–1200 BC)

-The eruption of Thera, which according to archaeological data occurred c.
-1500 BC, resulted in the decline of the Minoan civilization of Crete.
-In all probability the eruption happened sometime between 1612 and 1538 BC.
-This turn of events gave the opportunity to the Mycenaeans to spread their influence throughout the Aegean.
-Around c.
-1450 BC, they were in control of Crete itself, including Knossos, and colonized several other Aegean islands, reaching as far as Rhodes.
-Thus the Mycenaeans became the dominant power of the region, marking the beginning of the Mycenaean 'Koine' era (from Κοινή, common), a highly uniform culture that spread in mainland Greece and the Aegean.
+Starting in the 15th century BC, the Mycenaeans began to spread their influence throughout the Aegean and Western Anatolia.
+By c.
+1450 BC, the palace of Knossos was ruled by a Mycenaean elite who formed a hybrid Minoan-Mycenaean culture.
+Mycenaeans also colonized several other Aegean islands, reaching as far as Rhodes.
+The Mycenaeans became the dominant power of the region, marking the beginning of the Mycenaean 'Koine' era (from Κοινή, common), a highly uniform culture that spread in mainland Greece and the Aegean.